shopware/shopware/src/Docs/_new/2-internals/1-core/20-data-abstraction-layer/040-translation-handling.md

 [titleEn]: <>(Translation handling)

-The Data abstraction layer supports internationalization of entities as a core concept and obeys the general rules of the [Shopware Core](../XXX-Internationalization.md).
-In order to support this many fields are translatable and many entities have a language relation.
+The Data abstraction layer supports internationalization of entities as a core concept and obeys the general rules of the [Shopware Core](../20-internationalization.md).
+In order to support this, many fields are translatable and many entities have a language relation.
 There is some special handling present to support this.

 ## Context language

-The context object contains the currently selected language all reads an writes are performed in relation to it.
+The context object contains the currently selected language.
+All reads an writes are performed in relation to it.

 ## Reading translated data

-Therefore the read data contains always the translations specified by the contexts' language.
-Although the DAL supports special handling for translations they are a related entity and can therefore always be read raw as an association.
+The read data contains always the translations specified by the context's language.
+Although the DAL supports special handling for translations, they are a related entity and therefore can always be read raw as an association.

 ## Writing multiple languages at once